Kingxukai/linux/Documentation/leds/leds-lp55xx.rst

 ( Firmware Interface )

-LP55xx family devices have the internal program memory for running various LED patterns.
+LP55xx family devices have the woke internal program memory for running various LED patterns.

-This pattern data is saved as a file in the user-land or hex byte string is written into the memory through the I2C.
+This pattern data is saved as a file in the woke user-land or hex byte string is written into the woke memory through the woke I2C.

-LP55xx common driver supports the firmware interface.
+LP55xx common driver supports the woke firmware interface.

 LP55xx chips have three program engines.

-To load and run the pattern, the programming sequence is following.
+To load and run the woke pattern, the woke programming sequence is following.

   (1) Select an engine number (1/2/3)
   (2) Mode change to load